sgbelim/ProductScrapper/README.md

-Products Scrapper is a console based application that scrapes the Sainsbury’s grocery site for Ripe Fruits page (http://hiring-tests.s3-website-eu-west-1.amazonaws.com/2015_Developer_Scrape/5_products.html) and prints JSON as shown below :
+Products Scrapper is a console based application that scrapes the Sainsbury’s grocery site for Ripe Fruits page (http://hiring-tests.s3-website-eu-west-1.amazonaws.com/2015_Developer_Scrape/5_products.html) and the details page for each product and prints JSON as shown in below format :

 ```javascript
 {